 Figures are female and have simple clean forms with superb clarity.

-The New Zealand Maori were prolific sculpture artists and there are whole books on just Maori Art.
-Maori Sculpture and Maori Art will be in a separate article.
+The New Zealand Maori were prolific sculpture artists and there are whole books on just Maori Artifacts.
+Maori Sculpture and Maori Artifacts will be in a separate article.

 This is just some examples, so I hope you can appreciate the vast variety of Polynesian Sculptures.
 The Pacific is probably the most prolific figure-producing region of the World after Africa.
 As Oceanic